wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compliance-m365/includes/2-common-compliance.md

 - **Protect**: Integrated protection and governance of sensitive data across devices, apps and cloud services
 - **Respond**: Intelligently respond to data discovery requests by leveraging AI to find the most relevant data

-The graphic below visualizes each of these phases and the solutions in Microsoft 365 that can help you:
+![Tools to reduce risk](../media/2-reduce-risk.png) *The graphic visualizes each of these phases and the solutions in Microsoft 365 that can help you*

-![Tools to reduce risk](../media/2-reduce-risk.png)